harshiagrawal/harshiagrawal.github.io-cse110-lab1/index.md

 I do have some goals for myself both in my personal and professional life.
 Some of these goals have been met but include this list:

 [x] Get an internship for summer 2021

 [] Workout at least 5 times a week

 [] Network with more Product Managers

 [] Try to maintain a 3.8 GPA

 [] Travel to a new country in 2021 (if the pandemic gets better)

-### Jekyll Themes

-Your Pages site will use the layout and styles from the Jekyll theme you have selected in your [repository settings](https://github.com/harshiagrawal/harshiagrawal.github.io-cse110-lab1/settings).
-The name of this theme is saved in the Jekyll `_config.yml` configuration file.

-### Support or Contact

-Having trouble with Pages?
-Check out our [documentation](https://docs.github.com/categories/github-pages-basics/) or [contact support](https://github.com/contact) and we’ll help you sort it out.